Select a language

 As we adjusted to work-from-home policies brought on by the COVID pandemic, we quickly realized that our work environment came with new interruptions.
 Family members and pets became our new office-mates, we transformed our home into makeshift office spaces, and we dealt with the new normal of daily video conferencing.
 We recognize that these adjustments to working from home will also impact your testing-from-home experience, so it’s important to set up your space and plan out your test day experience ahead of time.

 Select a space in your home that is quiet, secluded, and has as few distractions as possible.
-We have highlighted some of the equipment requirements here for you to keep in mind as you set up your at-home testing center, but you can refer to the technical documentation (PDF) for a more comprehensive list.
+We have highlighted some of the equipment requirements here for you to keep in mind as you set up your at-home testing center, but you can refer to our e-book for a more comprehensive list.
 Some of these requirements--single active monitor, wired connections, etc.--might seem a bit restrictive.
 The reason we have these restrictions is to ensure that examinees are playing by the rules and not gaining assistance from other people or accessing prohibited resources during their exam.

 Here is what you will need: